joshyhud/AI-SEO-Optimiser-for-Yoast/README.md

 ## SEO AI WordPress Plugin

+# SEO AI WordPress Plugin

-The SEO AI WordPress Plugin is a powerful tool that generates Yoast SEO descriptions and keywords based on the content of your pages or posts.
-With this plugin, you can optimize your website's SEO effortlessly.
+The SEO AI WordPress Plugin is a powerful tool that helps optimize your website's SEO effortlessly.
+It generates Yoast SEO descriptions and keywords based on the content of your pages or posts.

-### Features
+## Features

 - Automatic generation of Yoast SEO descriptions and keywords
 - AI-powered content analysis for accurate optimization
 - Easy integration with your existing WordPress website
 - Customizable settings to fine-tune the generated SEO content

-### Installation
+## Installation

 1. Download the plugin ZIP file from the [WordPress Plugin Directory](https://wordpress.org/plugins/seo-ai/).
 2. Log in to your WordPress admin dashboard.